Shekhar-Gudepu/Haberman-Cancer-Survival/README.md

 This repository consists of notebook on EDA of Haberman Cancer Survival problem.

+# Objective:

+  - To find whether features 'AGE,'NODES','YEAR' have any effect on class label 'STATUS'.

 # Attribute Information:

 *  Age of patient - numerical